ComputationalRadiationPhysics/picongpu/docs/source/dev/sphinx.rst

     # python tools & style theme
     pip install -r requirements.txt # --user

-However, in order to not break any of your existing Python configurations you can also create a new environment that you only use for building the documentation.
+In order to not break any of your existing Python configurations, you can also create a new environment that you only use for building the documentation.
+Since it is possible to install doxygen with conda, the following method employs this way.

 .. code-block:: bash